 It’s no secret that kids love horror.
 Long before they’re allowed to see most films in the genre, they develop a taste for it.
 That’s why we have programs like The Addams Family and Scooby Doo to introduce them slowly, on their level.
 But sometimes it’s not enough.
-Sometimes we reach that magical, surprising area where things that are not necessarily aimed at children become marketed to them anyway.
+Sometimes we reach that magical, surprising area where properties that are not aimed at children are marketed to them anyway.

 While not specifically based on The Mummy (although the remake did get its own animated series) Mummies Alive gets the point because it borrows more from the classic mummy tropes we all grew up with.
 But at the same time, it turns mummies into a team of undead superheroes.
 The fact that this series shares a title with an actual historical documentary on mummies is also kind of funny.

 Even more surprising for a super team would be Lloyd Kaufman’s masterpiece of bad taste, The Toxic Avenger.
 It’s an obscene riff on the traditional superhero story.
 To see it actually turned into a children’s superhero cartoon is somewhat alarming.
 But at the same time, it’s kind of hilarious to watch, and I think that was what Kaufman was going for when he licensed it.
 As bizarre as it is, I would at least recommend people check out an episode just to see for themselves.

 The Real Ghostbusters

 Here’s the thing, while Ghostbusters is acceptable for kids to watch with proper parental discretion, it’s not made for kids.
 A ghost would no go down on Dan Aykroyd if it were meant for kids.
 Still, it was turned into a cartoon that was an enormous success and proved to be the avenue by which a lot of young fans discovered Ghostbusters to begin with.